mldev-ai/ML-Algos/README.md

 ## Expalination

-Central to any ML systen are three key things:
+Central to any ML system are three key things:
 1. data, on which model will be trained;
 2. features, the representation of data that will be the input to the model; and
 3. algorithm (or model itself), which is going to be trained